mohamedirfansh/Flow/README.md

 > The TextTeaser & TextRank algorithms calculate the scores based on the relative position of the sentence in the text, titles and section headers, presence of words in italics and bold, numbers, and/or some special keywords/phrases.

-## 🚀 Getting Started
+## 🚀 Getting Started - Local Development

 ### 📋 Prerequisites

-All you need is the chrome web browser!
+- Chrome web browser
+- Your own API key from [Meaning Cloud](https://learn.meaningcloud.com/developer/summarization/1.0/doc/what-is-summarization)

 ### ⚡️ Installing 🔧